microsoft/azure-health-data-services-toolkit/samples/README.md

 | [Memory/Redis Cache](./FeatureSamples/MemoryCacheAndRedisProvider/) | Shows how to use a memory cache with Redis backing. |
 | [Service Bus Channel](./FeatureSamples/ServiceBusChannel/) | Shows how to use a Service Bus Channel. |
 | [Simple External API](./FeatureSamples/SimpleExternalApiCustomOperation/) | Shows how an external API could be used with a custom operation. |

+## UseCaseSample

+Use [UseCase sample](./UseCaseSamples/) to see a basic end-to-end deployment of the Azure Health Data Services toolkit.

+- Getting an access token for the FHIR service.
+- Adding a header to audit the original requestor.
+- Using a transform for a basic modification of FHIR server behavior.
+- Using a pipeline with output filters to modify the response.